Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Defused a crisis situation for the client

-- Fulfilled a big ask on your behalf, such as complete a feedback survey or sent you a testimonial
+- Fulfilled a big ask on your behalf, such as completing a feedback survey or sending you a testimonial

 This is of course assuming that you’ve had time for the relationship to mature.
 Don’t ask for a referral two months after the client signed up.
 Build up trust and deliver real results post the initial “honeymoon” phase before you pop the question.

 Referrals are often considered an unreliable source of leads, but when done right, it is possible to create a scalable referral system.
 By identifying your top leads, giving them clear incentives, and minimizing the friction in sending referrals, you can turn word of mouth from a passive to an active channel.